jackcallister/jarsbe.github.io/_posts/2014-10-12-better-object-initialization.markdown

 title: Better object initialization
 ---

-I'm very much used to doing this when buidling new Ruby class.
+I'm very much used to doing this when building a new Ruby class.

 {% highlight ruby %}
 class Honey